Draw

 If you edit one of the contours after creating a surface, the surface will revert to contours until you click the button to update it again.
 It is also possible to deliberately remove the surface by using the 'Revert' button for either all objects or just the current object.

 Three checkboxes below these buttons control the precise way in which the contours are interpolated.
-The first two, 'body' and 'holes' connectivity, enable a more complex interpolation (maximal disc-guided shape-based interpolation) which will perform better when the contours are very different from each other or particularly sparse. 'body' forces better connectivity of the regions within contours, whilst 'holes' does the same for regions outside contours.
+The first two, 'body' and 'holes' connectivity, enable a more complex interpolation (maximal disc-guided shape-based interpolation) which will perform better when the contours are very different from each other or particularly sparse.
+This isn't usually necessary in, for instance, CT data. 'body' forces better connectivity of the regions within contours, whilst 'holes' does the same for regions outside contours.
 The last checkbox 'cover ends within data' causes the interpolation algorithm to extrapolate a surface after the last contour, providing the image data continues beyond this contour.
 The default behaviour (checkbox not ticked) is to stop at the last contour and just include a perfectly flat 'cap' at each end.

 Generally, if the contours are generated manually, the best way to get a good representation of an object is to draw the minimum number of contours that are needed to effectively represent the shape.
 It is not necessary to manually outline the object on every frame.
 On the other hand, for automated contours, more details can be seen if more contours are generated.